5.6 Types of Separation

 Social Security retirement benefits are payable as early as age 62, depending on the employee’s retirement plans and anticipated earnings.
 It is recommended that an application be filed at the local Social Security office three months prior to the retirement month.

 For retirement planning purposes, normal retirement is defined as the first day of the month following the month of an employee’s 65th birthday (e.g., if birthday is October 10th, then retirement will begin on November 1st).
 An employee may elect to retire prior to age 65 or may continue to work beyond normal retirement age.
 Since most employees decide on a retirement date months in advance of the actual date, supervisors should encourage as much notification as possible.
-Advance notification enables a smoother transition for the employee and the department.
-The employee can complete the necessary procedures to receive the employee’s pension on time and the department can recruit and train a replacement.
+Advance notification enables a smoother transition for the employee and for the department to recruit and train a replacement.

 5.6.2.1 Discharge

-All dismissals must be discussed at the department director level, with the associate vice president for human resources or director of employee relations, and the employee’s executive officer, if appropriate, before notifying the employee.
+All dismissals must be discussed at the department director level, with the Chief Human Resources Officer, and the employee’s executive officer, before notifying the employee.
 Written notification, approved by the Office of Human Resources, must be given to the employee.

 5.6.2.2.1 Applicability